javiersoriano/sentinel-training/Modules/Module-4-Incident-Management.md

 1.  in the left navigation menu press on the incident and open the incident page. this page will show by default all the open incident in the last 24hr.

-2. When we want to change the time window, present only incident from specific severity or to see also closed incident, we can use the filters bar
+2. When we want to change the time window, present only incident from specific severity or to see also closed incident, we can use the filters bar:

 ![Select Microsoft incident creation rule](../Images/m5-incident-filter.gif?raw=true)